Sweat Rate Calculator

 How Sweat Rate Is Calculated

 Sweat rate measures the volume of fluid your body loses through perspiration during physical activity.
-To calculate it, you must account for weight loss while adding back any fluids consumed or excreted.
+To calculate it, it is recommended to account for weight loss while adding back any fluids consumed or excreted.
 This method is standard in sports science for determining precise hydration needs.

 [(Weight Before - Weight After) + Fluid Intake + Urine Output] / Exercise Duration